How Long Does a Siamese Cat Live

 Summary

 Siamese cat breed has the highest life span than any other pure breed.
-Burmese Ragdoll, Russian Blue, Savannah Cat, Balinese, the American Shorthair, and Bombay exhibit breeding with such a long-life span.
+Burmese Ragdoll, Russian Blue, Savannah Cat, Balinese, the American Shorthair, and Bombay exhibit breeding with such a long life span.

 Balinese and Burmese breeds are crossbreeds of Siamese.
 The Burmese are a crossbreed of a Siamese cat and a brown Burma cat.

 The Balinese is a Siamese cat formed from a random mutation of a pure breed Siamese.
-All of the characteristics exhibited by Balinese are the same as that of a Siamese expect that it only has a longer body than that of a Siamese.
+All of the characteristics exhibited by Balinese are the same as that of a Siamese except that it only has a longer body than that of a Siamese.

 Frequently Asked Questions